-Step 2: Identify the performance obligations in the contract.

-Step 3: Determine the transaction price.

-Step 4: Allocate the transaction price to the separate performance obligations in the contract.

-Step 5: Recognize revenue when or as the entity satisfies the performance obligations.
+- Step 2: Identify the performance obligations in the contract. - Step 3: Determine the transaction price. - Step 4: Allocate the transaction price to the separate performance obligations in the contract. - Step 5: Recognize revenue when or as the entity satisfies the performance obligations.

-The principal businesses of the MPM Group include the manufacturing and sale of products in its paper and pulp business, imaging business, and functional material business.
+The principal businesses of the MPM Group include the manufacturing and sale of products in its functional materials business and sustainable fiber materials business.
 In domestic sales, revenue is recognized when the control of products is transferred to customers normally upon the acceptance inspection of products performed by customers or upon the arrival of products at customers, which is considered the fulfillment of performance obligations.
 However, revenue is recognized upon shipment of products if the period between shipping and transfer of control of products to customers is the normal period.
 In export sales, the Group recognizes revenue when the risk burden is transferred to customers according to trade conditions specified by the Incoterms and other rules.

 Transaction prices are calculated by subtracting sales incentives from the amount of promised consideration in contracts with

-Considerations for transactions are received within one year from the fulfillment of performance obligations and important financial
+Considerations for transactions are received within one year from the fulfillment of performance obligations and important financial factors are not included.